 Keeping learning interesting is a constant battle for instructional designers.
-For years, elearning has had the reputation of being dry and boring.
-It hasn’t been until recently that we’ve seen more emphasis put onto the elearning experience.
+For years, e-learning has had the reputation of being dry and boring.
+It hasn’t been until recently that we’ve seen more emphasis put into the e-learning experience.

 But how do you engage learners as they take an online course?

 There are a variety of strategies, the best one depending on factors like the audience background, the course content, and the overall course objectives.
 The key is to put the learner first.
 By centering the learning experience around their needs, educators can more readily place themselves in the learner’s mindset.
 From there, they see content from the learner’s perspective and more accurately judge whether it is engaging or not.

 More importantly, when you design your courses with learning engagement in mind as it will ultimately help in learning comprehension.
 If your course is boring and only utilizes one-way communication (think PowerPoint presentations), then you are doing both the content and the learner a disservice.

 To add some engagement to your online courses, try some of the following techniques.

 No learner will engage with boring content.
 This doesn’t mean you have to pack your course full of flashy animations or gimmicky interactions, but it does mean you have to start off with content that makes your learners sit up and take notice.

 Using statistics, data, and charts is a great way to grab the learner’s attention from the onset and to increase interest, especially if presented in an infographic.
 This kind of content is visually appealing, easy for learners to quickly consume, and easier to remember.
 A good graphic can leave learners instantly feeling like they gained something of value from your course.

 Many learners are used to studying by rote.
 They focus on specific pieces of information and commit them to memory without ever engaging with it more deeply.
 While memorization will always play a key part in learning (more on that in a second), helping learners develop ownership over the course material is even more important.